AnthonyPAlicea/Bootout/README.md

-Bootout 0.0.1
+Bootout 0.0.2
 =============

-A collection of Knockout bindings for Bootstrap's 13 jQuery plugins.
+A collection of Knockout bindings for Bootstrap Icons, Bootstrap Progress Bars, and Bootstrap's 13 jQuery plugins.
 Note these should be used as a replacement for bootstrap's data- javascript apis.
 The bindings and the data- apis will collide in behavior.

 Bindings currently available for: